Joint and Shared Loans Allow Multiple Borrowers

 A joint loan or shared loan is credit made to two or more borrowers.
 All borrowers are equally responsible for repaying the loan, and every borrower typically has an ownership interest in the property that the loan proceeds go toward.
-Applying jointly can improve the chances of getting approved for a loan, but things don’t always work out as planned.
+Applying jointly can improve the chances of getting approved for a loan, but you'll need to make some careful decisions before you sign everything.

-There are many reasons that applying for a joint or shared loan may work better for business.
-Reasons include pooling income, credit, and assets.
+There are many reasons that applying for a joint or shared loan may work better for borrowers, including pooling your incomes, benefitting from one borrower's credit score, and extra assets.

-Joint borrowers can also bring assets to the table.
-For example, they might provide additional cash for a substantial down payment.
+A second borrower can also bring assets to the table, such as providing additional cash for a substantial down payment.
 That’s particularly helpful when lenders discourage “gifts” from non-borrowers, as with some mortgage loans.
 An extra borrower might also pledge collateral that they own to help secure a loan.

 With both joint loans and cosigned loans, another person helps you qualify for the loan.
 They are responsible for repayment (along with the primary borrower), and banks are more willing to lend if there’s an additional borrower or signer on the hook for the loan.

-If you’re not married to your co-borrower, put agreements in writing before buying an expensive property or taking on debt.
-When people get divorced, court proceedings tend to do a thorough job of dividing assets and responsibilities (although that’s not always the case).
-Even still, getting somebody’s name off a mortgage is difficult.
-But informal separations can drag on longer and be more difficult if you don’t have explicit agreements in place.
+If you’re not married to your co-borrower, put agreements in writing before jointly buying property or taking on debt.
+In a divorce, court proceedings usually divide assets and responsibilities.
+But informal separations can be more difficult if you don’t have explicit agreements in place.

-Before deciding to use a joint loan (or not), examine what your rights and responsibilities are.
+Before deciding to use a joint loan, examine what your rights and responsibilities are.
 Get answers to the following questions:

 - Who is responsible for making payments?